Alice Bassler Sullivan, Founding Director Eagle River Ballet, and Guest Instructor

-Abby (Keller) Paulson, Instructor
+Abby Keller, Instructor

 Abby began her dance education in Anchorage with Karen Grotts at the age of three.
 She later trained with Alice Bassler Sullivan and Courtland Weaver at Alaska Dance Theatre (ADT), where she was a member of the student company for three years.
 During this time she performed work by K. T. Nelson, Courtland Weaver, Alice Bassler Sullivan, and numerous other choreographers.
 She continued her training at the Fairbanks Summer Arts Festival as well as Alonzo King’s Lines Ballet Summer Program.

 After high school graduation, Abby continued her dance training at New Mexico State University where she earned a Bachelor’s of Arts Degree in Dance.
 Her training includes diverse styles of dance that vary from Flamenco to Ballet in various levels.
-During her four years at New Mexico State University, she studied abroad in Spain for a month-long intensive in 2014, and competed nationally at the American College Dance Association.
+During her four years at New Mexico State University, she studied abroad in Spain for a month-long intensive in 2014, and participated in the American College Dance Association.
 Abby also performed professionally with Literacy Through Movement (LTM) for four seasons while in Las Cruces.

 Abby has several years experience in instruction as a Teacher’s Candidate with ADT, Tap Dance Instructor with Las Cruces School of Dance and Music, and Movement Instructor for LTM.
 Abby enjoys the opportunity to teach dance to various levels and ages of students.
 She looks forward to sharing her passion for dance with future generations of Alaskan dancers.

 Briana Sullivan, Guest and Substitute Instructor